4th Battalion in Camp

 Corporal Herbert Cook (middle row, second from right)

-A postcard (from J Wood to J Robson), - text on the right, showing a group of band members of the 4th Battalion at Camp in 1913.
-Private Fred Appleton is 2nd from the right, back row.
+A postcard (from Thomas Wood to John Robson), - text on the right, showing a group of band members of the 4th Battalion at Camp in 1913.
+Private Fred Appleton is 2nd from the right, back row, Thomas Wood is on the extreme rught.

 Peter Appleton (<peter.appleton3@ntlworld.com>) has provided some photos which show his grandfather, Lance Corporal Fred Appleton of the 4th Battalion, together with groups of soldiers in the band and in camp.
 We are extremely grateful to Peter Appleton for use of these photos.
 Click on one of the small images below to be presented with a larger version in a new window.
 Click anywhere in the window that opens to close it